Portland Spousal Support Attorney

 Whether a case is settled or goes to trial, spousal maintenance support is usually awarded if there is a significant difference between the parties’ incomes, or if other circumstances exist, such as health issues that make it difficult for a spouse to work.
 By law, spousal maintenance support is awarded in Oregon to help maintain the “out” party’s standard of living, so that it is not overly disproportionate to the standard of living the parties had during their marriage.

 There are no hard and fast rules about the amount of support or the duration of support.
-Some courts and lawyers believe that an award spousal support should last for up to one half of the length of the marriage.
-That “general rule” may apply in some circumstances.
-However, in a long marriage, or when there are health issues or an older partner, the support may be awarded for an indefinite period of time.
-The amount of support can greatly vary, but can often in the range of 20-30 percent of the difference between the parties’ respective incomes.
+In shorter marriages with young couples, courts often award spousal support, in appropriate circumstances, for duration of up to one half of the length of the marriage.
+The amount of support can greatly vary, but is often in the range of 25-30 percent of the difference between the parties’ respective incomes.
+Generally, the longer the marriage, and the older the parties are, the more likely it is that support will be “indefinite” in appropriate circumstances.

 The type of spousal support, its amount, and its duration all depend on the specific facts of your case.
-It is important for your lawyer to carefully assess the facts and provide a reasoned assessment of support issues.
 Peter will work with you to identify the types of support that may be at issue and a range of outcomes for the amount and duration of spousal support.Previous Page

 Copyright © by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.